SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

    </ Vehicle: traveling at 0.0 miles per hour

-The ``Vehicle`` class defines common characteristics for an arbitrary vehicle, but is not much use in itself.
+The ``Vehicle`` class defines common characteristics for an arbitrary vehicle, but isn't much use in itself.
 To make it more useful,
 you need to refine it to describe more specific kinds of vehicles.